 Roslyn is of architectural interest because of the high survival of buildings dating from mid-19th century and earlier.
 The earliest, the Van Nostrand-Starkins House, dates from about 1680.
 A significant group of architecturally consequential buildings date from the second half of the 19th century.
 Apparently the earliest known published record identifying locations and owners is the Walling Map of 1859 which probably was surveyed a year or two earlier.
 A large percentage of the houses and commercial buildings found on this map still stand.
-However, a number were lost even in modern times.
-In 1955, during the a hurricane, the Henry Western Eastman Carriage House on Main Street, the major accessory building in Roslyn collapsed.
-Early in the 1960s, during an expansion of the Roslyn Savings bank parking lot, the J.W.
+In 1955, during a hurricane, the Henry Western Eastman Carriage House on Main Street, a major accessory building in Roslyn collapsed.
+Early in the 1960s, during an expansion of the Roslyn Savings Bank parking lot, the J.W.
 De Grauw House, the only Gothic Revival House in Roslyn, was demolished.